spdx/spdx-3-model/specmark.md

     necessary, such as for URLs intended to be clearly visible in both digital and print formats.

-    Be aware that not all Markdown renderers, including MkDocs, will automatically convert bare URLs into clickable links.
+    Be aware that MkDocs *will not* automatically convert bare URLs into clickable links.

     To ensure that URLs remain clickable on the specification website, you should enclose them within angle brackets (`<` and `>`).

-    Here's an example of a **correct** bare link with a markup:
+    Here's an example of a **clickable** URL:

     ```Markdown
     SPDX Project GitHub: <https://github.com/spdx/>
     ```

-    Here's an example of an **incorrect** bare URL:
+    Here's an example of an **unclickable** URL:

     ```Markdown
     SPDX Project GitHub: https://github.com/spdx